 No-see-ums.
 You might not be able to see ‘em, but you’ll know if you’ve got ‘em by their swarming clouds.
-Also known as sand flies or biting midges, these tiny insects (Leptoconops torrens), belong to the family Ceratopogonidae, are only about 1-3 mm long and can cause all sorts of frustration, especially if they’ve decided to take up residence in your yard.
+Also known as sand flies or biting gnats, these tiny insects (Leptoconops torrens), belong to the family Ceratopogonidae, are only about 1-3 mm long and can cause all sorts of frustration, especially if they’ve decided to take up residence in your yard.
 They’re so tiny they can fit through your screens, and if you find yourself amid a cloud of them, while you’re flailing your arms around trying to get away from them, a few will probably get in your ears, nose, etc.

 Nobody likes these tiny troublemakers, and we get a lot of questions about them.
 So here’s what you should know about no-see-ums in Savannah, Hilton Head, and the GA, SC barrier islands:

 Much like mosquitoes, only the females bite.
 They need the protein from a blood meal to develop their eggs and complete their reproductive cycle.
 Also like mosquito, when they bite you, they’ll leave behind a “parting gift” of a tiny bit of their saliva, which will settle just under your skin and develop into a little red bump.
 The initial bump of a no-see-um is quite tiny compared to the average mosquito bite, but many people will tell you that the itch is much, much worse.
 If you itch a no-see-um bite, it will expand into a welt that can get 1-2 inches in diameter!